 Introduction to Citrix SD-WAN for Citrix Workspace

-SD-WAN is a software defined approach to managing enterprise wide area networks (WANs) to provide optimal network connectivity between enterprise branch offices and data resource locations on-premises or in the cloud.
+SD-WAN is a software defined approach to managing enterprise WANs to provide optimal network connectivity between enterprise branch offices and data resource locations on-premises or in the cloud.

 Citrix SD-WAN solves complex routing with simplicity.
 Each SD-WAN instance hosted in on-premises office locations, or Hybrid cloud hosted resource locations, across an Enterprise intranet communicate regarding their view of the network in real time.
 They establish a web of virtual paths between virtual IP addresses assigned to each interface type and establish secure virtual tunnels across path options between locations.
 Then they identify traffic, and route it on a per packet basis across the optimal path with knowledge of the quality each path can offer including latency, loss, and jitter characteristics and reassemble flows for delivery at their destination providing the best possible application user experience.